-Moderate Where non-compliance results in one or more of the following: moderate impact on and/or potential moderate risk of harm to people's health and well-being including infringement of their rights moderate reduction in health and well-being Major Where non-compliance results in one or more of the following: major/significant impact3 on or potential significant risk of harm to people's health and well-being including infringement of their rights permanent disability significant or irreversible adverse health condition major reduction in health and well-being
+Minor Where the failings identified have resulted in minor impact or risk of harm to people's wellbeing outcomes Moderate Where the failings identified have resulted in a moderate impact or risk of harm to people's wellbeing outcomes including infringement of their rights Major Where the failings identified have resulted in a major/significant impact2 on or significant risk of harm to people's wellbeing outcomes including infringement of their rights Or permanent disability Or significant or irreversible adverse health condition

-2.6 We assess whether the likelihood of the non-compliance will continue or reoccur in the future using the following:
+2.4.
+We assess whether the likelihood of the failings will continue or reoccur in the future using the following:

-Likelihood the non- compliance will continue or reoccur Definition Unlikely The factors leading to the non-compliance are unlikely to continue or reoccur as measures have been taken or are currently being implemented to address the issues identified and/or fully manage the impact/risk.
-Likely The factors leading to the non-compliance are likely to continue or reoccur as: insufficient or ineffective measures are in place to fully manage the impact / risk or address the issues identified or there is insufficient capacity, capability or commitment from the provider to manage the impact/risk and/or address the issues identified.
+Likelihood the noncompliance will continue or reoccur Definition Unlikely The factors leading to the failings are unlikely to continue or reoccur as: • measures have been taken or are currently being implemented to address the issues identified and/or fully manage the impact/risk and/or • we are confident the provider has the capacity, capability and commitment to ensure the issues identified are addressed

-3 CIW's human rights document identifies the unacceptable care that would have a significant impact on people's well-being.
+2 CIW's human rights document identifies the unacceptable care that would have a significant impact on people's well-being.